hclbaur/sdt-core/README.md

 		}
 	}

-Have a look at the [code](src/test/java/demo.java) to see how it's done.
-I hope this demonstrates how easy it is to use SDT for transformation of SDA content.
+Have a look at the [code](src/main/java/demo.java) to see how it's done.
+I hope this demonstrates the use of SDT for transformation of SDA content.
+This concludes the SDA trilogy, but who knows - there may be more to come.

 ----